-- 32.1.
-The TTOC shall be required to assume all of the supervision duties and instructional responsibilities of the teacher(s) being replaced. - 32.2.
+32.1.
+The Teacher Teaching on Call (TTOC) shall be required to assume all of the supervision duties and instructional responsibilities of the teacher(s) being replaced.

+32.2.
 The TTOC is entitled to the scheduled preparation time of the teacher being replaced.
 Nothing in this clause shall preclude a TTOC from voluntarily performing supervision or instructional duties during this period of time.